jmjuanes/lowcss/README.md

 </div>
 ```

-Refer to the [Utility Classes Documentation](https://www.josemi.xyz/lowcss/utilities) for a complete list of available utility classes and their usage.
+Refer to the [Utility Classes Documentation](https://www.josemi.xyz/lowcss/#utilities) for a complete list of available utility classes and their usage.

 ## Customization

 LowCSS is highly customizable to match your project's unique requirements and branding.
 Modify the SASS variables to adjust colors, typography, spacing, and more.
 Customize the framework to create a consistent and cohesive design system for your website.

-Refer to the [Customization Guide](https://www.josemi.xyz/lowcss/customize) for instructions on customizing LowCSS to suit your needs.

 ## Documentation